 Maximum – 1.38 MB | Very High – 611 KB | High – 339 KB | Medium – 152 KB | Low – 86k

 - Create multiple sizes – I know this sounds complicated, but an image size needs to be smaller on a mobile device than on a desktop.
 You will need up to 5 different sizes for each image and then program that image to show based on the device the viewer is using.
 There are many software’s now that can do this for you if you get the original image size right.
 WordPress has a useful thumbnail feature that will automatically create three different sizes of any image you upload.
-This can be found in the WordPress admin area under settings/media.
+You can find this in the WordPress admin area under settings/media.
 Photoshop and many photo editing apps off a “save for web” feature that automatically puts in the right size.

 - Name Your Images and metatags descriptively and in Plain English – When it comes to SEO, it’s important to use acceptable keywords to help your webpage rank on search engines.
 Creating descriptive, keyword-rich file names is absolutely crucial for image optimization.

-- Optimize Your Alt Tags intelligently – Alt tags are a text alternative to images when a browser can’t properly render them.
+- Optimize Your Alt Tags intelligently.
+Alt tags are a text alternative to images when a browser can’t properly render them.
 Even when the image is rendered, if you hover over it with your mouse pointer, you can see the alt tag text created for that image (depending on your browser settings).
 The alt attribute also adds SEO value to your website.
 Adding appropriate alt tags to the images on your website can help your website achieve better rankings in the search engines by associating keywords with images.
 As a matter of fact, using alt tags is probably the best way for your eCommerce products to show up in Google image and web search.